Actimia/rust-playground/talk.md

    - However, this makes the code considerably more complicated to write
    - Would not use more than two state type parameters
  - This is essentially compile-time dependency injection, but with state

+### Thank you
+ - There is a lot of talk about how hard Rust is, and while the learning curve is steeper than say Python, there is a lot of good material out there
+   - If you want to learn Rust, the interactive version of the Rust book is awesome
+     - It has interactive quizzes that really helps with learning the material
+   - I also want to highlight Jon Gjengset, whose Youtube channel has some of the best intermediate level Rust content
+ - The code for this talk is also available, if anyone wants to take a closer look